 In December 2016, the Immigration, Refugees and Citizenship Canada (IRCC) announced its commitment to process the most spousal sponsorship applications within a 12-month time frame.
 The aim was to bring down processing times significantly.
-Before the announcement, outside Canada, applications were taking an average of 18 months to process, and inside Canada, applications took up to 24 months or more.
+Before the announcement, outside Canada, applications were taking an average of 18 months to the process, and inside Canada, applications took up to 24 months or more.

 New Application forms